sagedemage/wan_network_tutorial_cisco_packet_tracer/docs/index.md

 ping 192.168.1.3
 ```

 These should work.

-Congratulations, you setup a WAN network.
+Congratulations, you setup a WAN network!

 ## Resources
 - [Implementation of Static Routing in Cisco - 2 Router Connections](https://www.geeksforgeeks.org/computer-networks/implementation-of-static-routing-in-cisco-2-router-connections/)